KasparEtter/ef1p/pages/email/email.md

 </summary>

-As mentioned in the [PKI comparison](#pki-comparison), any PKIX certification authority can usually issue a certificate for any domain and thus a single compromised certification authority compromises the security of the whole system.
+As mentioned in the [PKI comparison](#pki-comparison), any PKIX certification authority can usually issue a certificate for any domain, and thus a single compromised certification authority compromises the security of the whole system.
 This problem exists wherever PKIX is used, including the [Web](https://en.wikipedia.org/wiki/World_Wide_Web).
 On the Web, it was addressed by [HTTP Public-Key Pinning (HPKP)](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning),